BThero/forest-house-3d/README.md

 ## Models

 I downloaded all models from the internet.
-But for the house I separated the garage door and garage door from other meshes (thet were joined in the initial model) and changed a pivot point and added a small red button on the side of garage door.
+But for the house I separated the garage door and garage window from other meshes (thet were joined in the initial model) and changed a pivot point and added a small red button on the side of garage door.
 The models were also very strangely scaled, so I just changed it from the code.
 For the car model all 4 tires were separated, I wanted to join them to make it a bit lighter but I kept getting a messed up model on gltf.pmnd.rs so I left it as it is.
 For some reason all trees are ~200kb which was quite unexpected for me.
 I tried applying some basic compression methods on them, but it did not help much (reduced like only ~50kb at most).

+## Trees

+I randomly generate tree positions and types using lodash random.
+But the problem was that trees kept spawning near the house or they would collide with each other so I had to take my time and make sure it is generated properly.

 ## Lighting